morethantesting/morethantesting.github.io/blog/_posts/2021-12-10-ask-me-anything.markdown

 read_time: 8
 ---

-In the [Software Testing Weekly's 99th issue](https://softwaretestingweekly.com/issues/99) I asked you to submit questions about running the newsletter, testing or anything else you'd like to know,
+In the [Software Testing Weekly's 99th issue](https://softwaretestingweekly.com/issues/99), I asked you to submit questions about running the newsletter, testing or anything else you'd like to know about.

-I was happy to see you've sent a dozen of questions.
+I was happy to see that you've sent a dozen of questions.
 So here they are, answered!

 #### 1. Diogo Nunes: What made you create this awesome newsletter?
 Do you remember how you first came up with the idea?